hen-duarte/Video2ObjectDetection/README.md

 # Video2ObjectDetection
-This repo contains a beginner version of the "Computer Vision Component" prototype that allows the extraction of events in the turnaround process of the airport.
+This repo contains a beginner version of the *"Video2ObjectDetection"* prototype that allows the extraction of events in the turnaround process of the airport.

-The code is inspired by the [YOLO](https://github.com/pjreddie/darknet) repository.
+The code was inspired by the [YOLO](https://github.com/pjreddie/darknet) repository.

 ## Requirements
 Tested with Python 3.9.
 Install the necessary packages with